MESAHub/mesa/notes/eos_composition_partials_implementation_progress.md

   D^{\rm imp}_{k,\mathrm{ad}} =
   \begin{cases}
     D^{\rm mlt}_{k,\mathrm{ad}}, &
-      \texttt{mixing\_type}_{\rm full}(k) \in
+      \texttt{mixing\_type}_{\rm imp}(k) \in
-      \{\texttt{convective\_mixing},\texttt{semiconvective\_mixing}\},\\
+      \{\texttt{convective\_mixing},\texttt{semiconvective\_mixing},
+        \texttt{thermohaline\_mixing}\},\\
     0, & \text{otherwise}.
   \end{cases}
 $$
-Here `mixing_type_full` means the post-cleanup `mixing_type` left by the last full `mix_info:set_mixing_info` pass.
-The coefficient value and derivatives come from the current MLT/TDC `mlt_D_ad`, but the allowed implicit zones are held to the last full-pass post-cleanup convective/semiconvective set.
-This means a zone that becomes formally convective in the current MLT/TDC solve during a Newton iteration does not enter `Dmix_implicit` until the next full `set_mixing_info` pass.
-That is deliberate: changing which zones are mixed also requires the ordinary MESA cleanup, pruning, boundary, overshoot, minimum mixing, rotation, and user-zeroing edits.
-The solver-iteration path only updates coefficients within the set of implicit zones from the last full pass.
+For a full `mix_info:set_mixing_info` pass, `mixing_type_imp` is the post-cleanup `s% mixing_type(k)` left by the ordinary MESA mixing cleanup and post-processing edits.
+During a solver iteration, `mixing_type_imp` is the current `s% mlt_mixing_type(k)` returned by `set_mlt_vars`.
+Thus all promoted local implicit transport types currently move together: convection, semiconvection, and thermohaline all follow the current local MLT/TDC state inside Newton iterations, while `Dmix_explicit` continues to carry the non-promoted full-pass contribution.

+The solver-iteration flag update is intentionally limited to this promoted local bucket.
+If current `mlt_mixing_type` is promoted and the current `mlt_D_ad` value is positive, `s% mixing_type(k)` is updated to that promoted flag so PGSTAR and profile columns see the active implicit coefficient.
+If an old promoted flag no longer has an active promoted coefficient, the stale promoted flag is cleared to the current local non-promoted flag, or to `rotation_mixing` when the stored rotation coefficient dominates the remaining explicit total.
+Nonlocal flags such as overshoot, minimum mixing, user hooks, and boundary/gap cleanup remain owned by the full `set_mixing_info` pass.

 `implicit_Dmix:set_Dmix_components` has two explicit call modes:

 - `set_Dmix_components(s,.true.)` is used at the end of a full `mix_info:set_mixing_info` pass.
 It refreshes both `Dmix_implicit` and `Dmix_explicit`, then rebuilds `D_mix`.
 The split preserves the ordinary MESA total coefficient from that full pass.
-For promoted local MLT/TDC cells, `Dmix_explicit` stores the non-implicit part of the total.
-If later full-pass processing made the MESA total smaller than the local MLT/TDC value, the promoted AD coefficient is scaled down to the total so the two stored components remain non-negative.
+For promoted local cells, `Dmix_explicit` stores the non-implicit part of the total.
+If later full-pass processing made the MESA total smaller than the promoted local value, the promoted AD coefficient is scaled down to the total so the two stored components remain non-negative.
 For cells not promoted to `Dmix_implicit`, the current ordinary MESA `D_mix` is stored in `Dmix_explicit`.
 - `set_Dmix_components(s,.false.)` is used inside solver iterations after `set_mlt_vars`, because the full `set_mixing_info` pass is skipped there.
-It refreshes only the value and derivatives of `Dmix_implicit` inside the stored full-pass set of implicit zones; `Dmix_explicit` remains the value from the last full mixing-info pass.
-The routine then rebuilds total `D_mix`.
+It refreshes only the value and derivatives of `Dmix_implicit` for the current promoted local `mlt_mixing_type`; `Dmix_explicit` remains the value from the last full mixing-info pass.
+The routine then rebuilds total `D_mix`, updates the matching promoted `s% mixing_type` display flags, and refreshes `D_mix_non_rotation`.

 `mix_info:get_convection_sigmas` then rebuilds
 $$